-Society has set certain rules for the “MAN” and he must live by those rules to be perceived as a man by the opposite gender and his peers.
-But this can sometimes come at the cost of losing your true self.
+Society has set certain rules for being a ‘real man’ and he must live by those rules to be perceived as one by the opposite gender and his peers.
+But what really defines a real man?

 I remember wondering endlessly if I was gay as a young boy.